hugheylab/co-occurence_statistics/README.md

     - Example

       - `.../general_exposure?limit=20`
-      - This returns a list limited to 20 records instead of the default of 50.
+      - This returns a list limited to 20 records instead of the default of no limit.
   - ids
     - This is a comma separated list of ingredient Ids you wish to return back.
     - Example